List of informally named Mesozoic reptiles: Kitadani goniopholidid

 The "Kitadani goniopholidid", also called as "Tetori-wani" (テトリワニ, "Tetori crocodile") is a goniopholidid crocodyliform known from Kitadani Formation of Japan.
 Nearly complete skeleton was discovered in 1982, which is the first vertebrate record from Kitadani Dinosaur Quarry.
 Partial materials described in 2024 are likely to belong to the same taxon.

+L

+Likhoelesaurus

+"Likhoelesaurus" (meaning "Li Khole lizard") is the name given to an as yet undescribed genus of archosauriform, either a dinosaur or rauisuchian, from the Late Triassic of what is now South Africa.
+The name was coined by Ellenberger in 1970, and the "type species" is "Likhoelesaurus ingens".
+It is named after the town in Lesotho where the fossils were found.
+The only fossils recovered have been teeth, from the late Carnian–early Norian-age Lower Elliot Formation.
+Ellenberger (1972) regarded the genus as a giant carnosaur, and Kitching and Raath (1984) treated it as possibly referable to Basutodon.
+Knoll listed "Likhoelesaurus" as a rauisuchian, also he noted that could also be a rauisuchian.

 M

 Macysuchus

 "Macysuchus" is an informal genus of phytosaur from the Late Triassic Cooper Canyon Formation, Texas, including single proposed species, "Macysuchus brevirostris".
-It is described in unpublished thesis after articulated specimen include skull and postcranial skeleton (TTUP 9425).
+It is described in an unpublished thesis based on an articulated specimen including the skull and postcranial skeleton (TTUP 9425).
 This specimen is later referred to Redondasaurus gregorii by Spielmann and Lucas (2012).